 3. Trainees must present an oral presentation at the Annual OU Vision Workshop, which provides a forum for update of work and progress in research in an informal setting with the Vision Science Training Faculty and clinician-scientists in the Department of Ophthalmology.
 The Workshop always includes an internationally recognized Vision Scientist who gives a formal research lecture in their specialty area and an informal professional development talk to the trainees.
 The Workshop provides both scientific and social interaction networking for the trainees with the training faculty and high impact vision scientists.

 4. Trainees are strongly encouraged to present their research results at national and international meetings.
 Each trainee is funded a sum to travel and present at a national vision research meeting, preferably ARVO.
 Trainees can compete for travel awards at local meetings, at our annual OU Vision Workshop, or in programs in their home departments.
-Travel funds are provided by the Vision Workshop/Department of Ophthalmology to the most deserving trainees based on the quality of the presentation and science (two awards of at least $1000 each).
+Travel funds are provided by the Vision Workshop/Department of Ophthalmology to the most deserving trainees based on the quality of the presentation and science (three awards of $500-$1000 each).
 Additional travel funds are available through the Annual OUHSC Graduate Research Education and Technology (GREAT) Symposium, a weeklong event held in late Spring.
 15-20 travel awards ranging from $1,000-$1,500 each are available to the best presentations by graduate students and postdoctoral fellows.
 Funds for these awards originate from a variety of sources including vendors, the Graduate Dean’s Office, the Provost’s Office, Office of Research Administration, and OMRF.
 Trainees are also encouraged to attend the monthly Junior Vision Research Club meeting, where they can moderate and present their research to vision research peers across campus.
-Through these venues, the vision science trainees have opportunities to present their research in a competitive, yet friendly atmosphere.
+Through these venues, the vision science trainees have opportunities to present their research in a competitive, yet friendly and supportive atmosphere.

 5. Trainees are required to participate in various clinical experiences designed to expose them to clinical cases and translational research.
 A) Trainees can rotate with ophthalmologists in their clinics to observe patient presentations as well as discuss with the physician case presentations, pathology, and treatments.
 The time commitment will vary from year to year based on physician participation.
 Each experience will be one-on-one with the physician to maximize the learning process.
 We anticipate at least four sessions with each session lasting 3-4 hours per trainee.
 B) Trainees attend Grand Rounds on Mondays at 8 AM.
 Ophthalmology residents and fellows present clinical cases of interest.
 Presenters take the audience from initial presentation to diagnosis, provide didactic clinical pearls, and highlight basic research.
 The research faculty are asked to assist with presenting if the case is in within the focus of their research.
 C) The Great Debate is held when faculty are available.
 This exciting collaborative competition pits two teams consisting of a vision science trainee (basic science component) and 2-3 PGY2/PGY3 residents and clinical fellows (clinical component) against one another in a debate about a controversial topic in ophthalmology.
 The teams must work together to research and give a timed presentation on a topic, provide rebuttals, and convince the audience (ophthalmologists, basic scientists, and other trainees) to vote for the most convincing side.